Reviewed and Updated: September 10th, 2024

 A lot of extra weight can be difficult on a person's bones, especially if those bones are already prone to osteoporosis.
 Obesity won't cause bone loss or osteoporosis, but it will add undue strain to your bones as they age.

-A healthy diet can help you improve your bone health and ward off extra weight gain.
+A healthy diet can help you improve your bone health and ward off extra weight gain and subsequently improve your bone health.
+Doctors the world over recommend the mediterranean diet for overall health.

 8. Aim for a Healthy Weight